 - Start with module

 This operator or adapter is automatically started at the same time as its containing module.
-This is the default state; this setting was the only option for TIBCO Streaming releases before 10.5.0.
+This is the default state.
+This setting was the only option for releases before versions 10.5.0.

 - Don't automatically start